 We also run a number of events during the year enabling employers to connect with future talent, ensuring that our postgraduate and early career researchers are better aware of future opportunities open to them.

 Are you a University of Surrey doctorate alumni?

 You may wish to join our Doctoral College alumni community

 Do you have a vacancy opportunity for a postgraduate researcher (PhD) or graduate?

 Through the Employability and Career digital hub, Surrey Pathfinder you can post and manage your vacancies online.

 Interested in any of the options, or do you have other innovative and interesting ideas for collaboration?

-If so, please don’t hesitate to email Clare Wunderly Researcher Employability and Engagement Manager.
+If so, please don’t hesitate to email Clare Wunderly Head of Researcher Development and Employability.
 We look forward to hearing from you.